 4.2.1.2 Specific Education.
 Second, the Trustee shall set aside sufficient funds for each of my daughters to obtain both (A) an associate’s degree or bachelor’s degree in cybersecurity, which has a focus on (i) securing infrastructures or networks against hackers and (ii) how hackers hack into networks, from a school accredited by the U.S. Department of Education’s Office of Postsecondary Education and (B) a juris doctor degree from an ABA accredited law school, and each daughter may receive reimbursement for these education costs from her share of the trust only after such daughter submits proof of such degree.
+My daughters will be awarded their tuition in full the moment they show proof of such degree regardless of whether I am alive or dead.

 4.2.1.3 Distributions to Child for Health and Other Education.
 Third, if funds remain after setting aside funds for the first two requirements, the Trustee may pay for the proper health and education of such beneficiary.
+This section is not applicable as upon my death my daughters will be awarded the remaining monies in the trust, one ½ for each daughter.

 4.2.1.4 Distributions to Child.
-Upon a beneficiary providing to My Trustee proof of the beneficiary obtaining both (A) an associate’s degree or bachelor’s degree in cybersecurity, which has a focus on (i) securing infrastructures or networks against hackers and (ii) how hackers hack into networks, from a school accredited by the U.S. Department of Education’s Office of Postsecondary Education, and (B) a juris doctor degree from an ABA accredited law school, My Trustee shall pay to, or apply for the benefit of, said beneficiary, as much of said beneficiary’s trust, up to the whole thereof, as said beneficiary shall demand.
+Unless at least one daughter is diligently pursuing the education degrees provided in section 4.2.1.2 by the age of 35, all funds remaining in trust shall be distributed outright to a 501(c)(3) nonprofit organization dedicated to helping the families with innocent children who are survivors of harsh abuse.
+Upon a beneficiary providing to My Trustee proof of the beneficiary obtaining both (A) an associate’s degree or bachelor’s degree in cybersecurity, which has a focus on (i) securing infrastructures or networks against hackers and (ii) how hackers hack into networks, from a school accredited by the U.S. Department of Education’s Office of Postsecondary Education, and (B) a juris doctor degree from an ABA accredited law school, My Trustee shall pay to, or apply for the benefit of, said beneficiary, as much of said beneficiary’s trust, up to the whole thereof, as said beneficiary shall demand only if I am dead.
+I recognize the preface of this section assumes my death however a child that shows proof of both degrees will have their tuition paid out in full by me the Trustee.
+The remainder assets of the trust will be distributed only upon my death to enable me to use my own assets till I am dead and the remainder of which will be distributed to my daughters upon my death..
 If one daughter fulfills these education requirements and the other does not, the share of the daughter who does not fulfill these requirements shall go to the daughter who fulfilled these requirements.

 4.2.1.5 Distribution at Death.
-If the daughter dies before the termination of the daughter’s Trust, the Trustee shall use the remaining assets of the Trust, including any accrued income, in accordance with the direction provided by my other daughter, and to the extent that the special power is unexercised, to the child’s descendants who survive the child, per stirpes, or if none, in the same manner as the residue of this trust would have been distributed if I had died immediately after the child’s death.
+If the daughter dies before the termination of the daughter’s Trust, the Trustee shall use the remaining assets of the Trust, including any accrued income, in accordance with the direction provided by my other daughter, and to the extent that the special power is unexercised, to the child’s descendants who survive the child, per stirpes, or if none, in the same manner as the residue of this trust would have been distributed if I had died immediately after the child’s death only if the deceased child has met the terms of the trust may the child’s descendants who survive the child may come into their inheritance when they attain the age of 25 if the special power is not exercised by the other daughter.